neslisezen/insurance-premium-calculation-system/README.md

 - Validates incoming requests and forwards them to the Premium Microservice for premium calculation.

 ### **Premium Microservice**: Calculates and processes insurance premiums
-- Integrates with the Data Microservice to store or retrieve necessary external data for premium calculations.
+- Integrates with the Data Microservice to retrieve necessary external data for premium calculations.
 - Calculates insurance premiums based on mileage, vehicle type, and region.
 - Handles the core business logic for calculating insurance premiums based on various factors (e.g., mileage, vehicle type, region).